potassco/potassco.github.io/privacy.md

 The website of the potassco project does not use any trackers, it does not show advertisements, and since it is a static website it also does not use cookies.
-For hosting our page we use [netlify.com][netlify] and the domain is provided by [variomedia.de][vario].
+For hosting our page we use [github pages][pages] and the domain is provided by [variomedia.de][vario].
 The following privacy policy was automatically generated using a [generator][generator].